bids-standard/bids-website/_pages/governance.md

 ### B. Voting Procedure

-The BIDS Steering Group is elected by a vote of the BIDS Contributors Group.
+The BIDS Steering Group is elected by a vote of the active BIDS Contributors Group.
 At the discretion of the BIDS Steering Group, additional elections may be called and propositions may be put before the community in the course of a Steering Group election.

 Elections will be managed through a 3rd party platform that allows restricting votes to a specific set of email addresses while maintaining